vdemichev/DiaNN/README.md

 * **--dl-no-im** when using the deep learning predictor, prediction of ion mobilities will not be performed
 * **--dl-no-rt** when using the deep learning predictor, prediction of retention times will not be performed
 * **--duplicate-proteins** instructs DIA-NN not to skip entries in the sequence database with duplicate IDs (while by default if several entries have the same protein ID, all but the first entry will be skipped)
-* **--export-quant** add fragment quantities, fragment IDs and quality information to the .parquet output report
+* **--export-quant** add fragment quantities, fragment IDs and quality information as well as per-isotope MS1 intensities and quality information to the .parquet output report
 * **--ext [string]** adds a string to the end of each file name (specified with --f)
 * **--f [file name]** specifies a run to be analysed, use multiple --f commands to specify multiple runs
 * **--fasta [file name]** specifies a sequence database in FASTA format (full support for UniProt proteomes), use multiple --fasta commands to specify multiple databases